Deformations of the braid arrangement and Trees: Introduction

-\fig{width=.7\linewidth}{Linial-bijection}{(a) The condition defining the trees in $\mT_{\{1\}}(n)$. (b) The bijection between the regions of the Linial arrangement $\mA_{\{1\}}(3)$ and the trees in $\mT_{\{1\}}(3)$.}
+\fig{width=.7\linewidth}{Linial-bijection}{(a) The condition defining the trees in $\mT_{\{1\}}(n)$. (b) The bijection $\Psi$ between the regions of the Linial arrangement $\mA_{\{1\}}(3)$ and the trees in $\mT_{\{1\}}(3)$.}

 In the case of the Catalan arrangement $\mA_{\{-1,0,1\}}(n)$ (and the generalization $\mA_{[-m..m]}(n)$) our bijection builds on a classical construction.
-In the case of the Shi arrangement $\mA_{\{0,1\}}(n)$ (and the generalization $\mA_{[-m+1..m]}(n)$) our bijection is a close relative to a bijection of Athanasiadis and Linusson~\cite{Athanasiadis:bijection-Shi}; see Section \ref{sec:bij-link-Shi}.
-But already in the case $\mA_{\{1\}}(n)$, no bijection was known, although several sets of trees where known to be equinumerous to the regions of $\mA_{\{1\}}(n)$~\cite{Postnikov:coxeter-hyperplanes,Postnikov:intransitive-trees,Postnikov:Thesis}.
-We give a direct proof of our bijections in the case of the Catalan, Shi, semiorder and Linial arrangements, while in the general case we use the counting formula established by other means.
+In the case of the Shi arrangement $\mA_{\{0,1\}}(n)$ (and the generalization $\mA_{[-m+1..m]}(n)$) our bijection is a close relative to a bijection of Athanasiadis and Linusson~\cite{Athanasiadis:bijection-Shi}; see Section~\ref{sec:bij-link-Shi}.
+But already in the case of the Linial arrangement $\mA_{\{1\}}(n)$, no direct bijection was known between the regions of $\mA_{\{1\}}(n)$ and other combinatorial objects\footnote{The bijections in \cite{Corteel:hyperplane-valued-graphs,Forge:Linial} are not defined on the regions themselves, but rather on some combinatorial objects, called \emph{gain graphs without broken circuit}, which are known to be equinumerous to the regions by a non-bijective argument (Zaslavsky formula \cite{Zaslavsky:region-hyperplanes} allows to express the number of regions as a signed count of gain graphs, and after a suitable sign-reversing involution, one is left with the gain graphs without broken circuit).} (although several families of trees where known to be equinumerous to the regions of $\mA_{\{1\}}(n)$~\cite{Postnikov:coxeter-hyperplanes,Postnikov:intransitive-trees,Postnikov:Thesis}).
+We give short direct proofs of our bijective results in Section~\ref{sec:bij-m=1} in the case of the Catalan, Shi, semiorder and Linial arrangements.
+However, in the general case, we only prove surjectivity of our mapping and conclude to bijectivity by invoking the counting results established in the first part of the paper.

-The paper is organized as follows.
-In Section~\ref{sec:definitions}, we give basic definitions about trees and hyperplane arrangements, and recall some known results.
-In Section~\ref{sec:regions-shaken}, we give formulas for the number of regions in $S$-braid arrangements.
-In Section~\ref{sec:multi-shaken}, we extend these results to general deformations of the braid arrangement.
-In Section~\ref{sec:char-poly} we give formulas for the characteristic and coboundary polynomials of these arrangements.
-In Section~\ref{sec:GF}, we compute the generating functions for the number of regions, and coboundary polynomials of deformed braid arrangements.
-In Section~\ref{sec:proof} we prove all our counting formulas.
-In Section~\ref{sec:bij}, we establish our bijections.
-We conclude in Section~\ref{sec:conclusion} with some remarks and open questions.
+In Section~\ref{sec:conclusion}, we explain the relation between the trees described in Example~\ref{exp:Linial-intro} and the \emph{local binary search trees} which were known to be equinumerous to the regions of $\mA_{\{1\}}(n)$, and we conclude with some remarks and open questions.